xquery-mode/oook-selector/README.md

   - C-c m r - (cider) Select the REPL buffer, when possible in an existing window.
   - C-c m R - (cider) Switch to the last Clojure buffer.

+† - Notes on the Document list
+* Press  u  to update the document list
+* Press  <Return>  on a document's uri to show the document at point (This is the same as entering  C-c m t  outside of a Document list.)
-† - For paged output, set page limit with xdmp-set-page-limit.
+* For paged output, set page limit with xdmp-set-page-limit.
   Use numerical prefix to switch to a different page.
-    (Cannot list documents with an URL not beginning with a '/'.)
+* Currently, it cannot list documents with an URL not beginning with a '/'.

 #### Note on upload and delete document methods

 To use upload and delete document you should have the file that is to be transfered or delete open in a buffer.
 If you fire the command the filename will be taken from the buffer and you will be interactively queried to enter a directory path.
 The file will be uploaded with a uri of <directory>/<filename>.
 Delete works analogously.